Contact: Jonas Macapinlac, Interim Director of Auxiliary Enterprises

 Self-paced courses are also available through GLE anytime, anywhere.
 All that is needed is a web-enabled computer and a desire to learn skills or update current skill sets that will assist you in your career.
 A team of online professionals are available for assistance as well as educational textbooks to support the interactive learning experience.

-GLE has partnered with the American Management Association (AMA) to offer more than 75 courses and five certificate programs for:
+GLE partners with the American Management Association (AMA) to offer more than 75 courses and five certificate programs for:

 GLE offers AMA curriculum delivered by experienced faculty that meets the needs of professionals who want the latest management thinking and best practices.